keithbuhler/keithbuhler.github.io/pages-philosophy/disputations.md

 ### Unit 1.
 (Nature of Morality) Is the moral law a law of nature or a social convention?

 If morality is not merely an illusion, then it is either a law of nature discovered by humans (like rules of mathematics or logic) or a convention created by humans (like the rules of spelling or and baseball).
 Pojman, Hobbes, and Kreeft argue that morality is *useful* for keeping society together, reducing suffering, and promoting flourishing.
 But Pojman seems to think morality is *merely* useful (and not real), where Kreeft argues that it is *both useful and real* -- or perhaps useful because it is real.
-Using examples from *Lord of the Flies* and others, argue for one of these two claims.
+Using examples from *Lord of the Flies*, "Billy Budd", or others from the text, argue for one of these two claims.

+### Unit 2 (Moral Theories)

+### Unit 3 (Moral Issues)

+### Unit 4 (Moral Problems)

+### Unit Paper #5 (Paper Revision)

+For this paper, you are going to transform one of your previous four disputations into a term paper.
+Choose your favorite/best paper and make the following modifications:

+1. Remove the bold section headings ("Objection", "I argue", etc.)
+2. Add a strong introduction
+3. Add a strong conclusion
+2. Add at least one new argument into the body if you can think of any
+3. Consider adding a third objection and reply
+4. Consider adding new citations to support your points
+5. Triple-check for spelling errors
+6. Print and read your paper, "grading" it yourself.
+Grade mercilessly.
+7. Make corrections, print, and re-read again.

+For the introduction,